chokevin/chokevin.github.io/projects/project-3.md

 <img class="ui medium right floated rounded image" src="{{ site.baseurl }}/images/SCEL_Webpage.png">

 The Smart Campus Energy Lab is led by Dr. Anthony Kuh, a professor of Electrical Engineering at the University of Hawaii at Manoa.
+I help support the efforts of the SCEL team by volunteering my support as a software developer on the unified software team.

 Our goal is to support efforts in creating new technologies, techniques and products related to sustainability or renewable energy.
 We are primarily a student-led lab that strives to achieve this by promoting teamwork, communication, and lifelong learning.